-Learn what HUD certification is, where you can find your certification plate in your home and what you may need it for!
+Learn more about what HUD certification is, where you can find your certification label in your manufactured home and why this information is important for you to know.

 All manufactured homes built after 1976 are constructed according to the HUD Manufactured Home Construction and Safety Standards created by the U.S. Department of Housing and Urban Development.
 These national standards, usually called the HUD code, include requirements for the home’s construction, fire safety, energy efficiency and more.
 And a manufactured home’s certification label signifies that the home has been built to HUD code.